adgalad/Epilog/README.md

 ## Scoping

 EPILOG uses a static scope and support nested scopes.
-Each `procedure`, `function` has its own scope for their parameters.
-A block inside a control structure creates a new scope for the variables within it.
+Each `procedure`, `function` has its own scope for their parameters and the variables declared inside then.
+Every block inside a control structure creates a new scope too.

 - Any identifier declared at the highest scope is a global identifier.
 - Every identifier must be declared before it can be used.
-- Functions and procedures can only be defined at the highest scope.
+- Functions and procedures can only be declared at the highest scope.
-- Define a variable identifier twice in the same scope is not allowed.
+- Declare a variable identifier twice in the same scope is not allowed.
-- A variable identifier can be redefined in a lower scope.
+- A variable identifier can be redefined in a lower scope and it hides the previous declaration until the scope is quitted.

 ## Variables
 ***TO DO: Variables***